vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 paste of the length of thumb joint and placed before the Sun; worship of the Sun with Karayira flowers; to the east, south, west and north of the figure of sky apply saffron, aguru, white sandalwood and catuhsama respectively and red sandalwood in the middle; the mantra is · Khakholkāya

 namaḥ'; Sun deity; HV II.
 904–5 ( from Bhav.).
-Vyomaṣaṣthi-worship of the Sun in the sky (and not of an
+Vyomaṣaṣṭhi-worship of the Sun in the sky (and not of an

 image ) and also of the sky (vyoma ); offering to the Sun of ghee and honey contained in a vessel of the capacity of a prastha, one prastha of sesame and three prasthas of rice grains; worship of the Sun in the evening of the tithi;